 Differentiating Web Assembly with F#

 JavaScript is a different kind of beast when it comes to a programming language.
 It is easy to learn but too hard to master.
-I still get nightmares of interview questions about JavaScript code.
+I still get nightmares from interview questions about JavaScript code.
 One needs to select the correct output for a given code snippet.

-For all those reasons, I always go for languages transpile to JavaScript.
+For all those reasons, I always go for languages that transpile to JavaScript.
 Be it CoffeeScript, TypeScript, FunScript, Fable etc. They all provide different types of features to deal with JavaScript issues.

 As this article is part of FSAdvent 2020, we will talk about F# and its relationship with JavaScript or web programming in general.
-It is mostly about executing F# in your favorite browser (mostly all latest browser - IE obviously).
+It is mostly about executing F# in your favorite browser (mostly all latest browsers - IE obviously).

 There have been multiple attempts to make F# work in browsers.
-Web Sharper and Fun-Script were a few of the first attempts to run F# on web browsers.
-Both are transpile to the JavaScript frameworks.
+WebSharper and FunScript were a few of the first attempts to run F# on web browsers.
+Both transpile to JavaScript frameworks.

 WebSharper is still around, under MIT license.
 It supports C# and F# as programming languages.
-WebSharper also supports Full Stack C# / F# development.
+WebSharper also supports full stack C# / F# development.

-But we can surely try some Mathematics in the browser.
-Something that JavaScript can’t do or can’t do in a performant way.
+But we can surely try some mathematics in the browser.
+Something that JavaScript can't do or can't do in a performant way.
 I am learning PyTorch in my free time.
-So, my first attempt was to run Torch Sharp in FSBolero.
-But sadly I can’t even run it on my machine, in full project.
+So, my first attempt was to run TorchSharp in FSBolero.
+But sadly I couldn't even run it on my machine, in a full project.
 Thanks to something called native dependencies.
-I was a little disappointed, that even this time I have to write about my failed attempt.
-But but but there is one more little known framework there.
+I was a little disappointed that even this time I have to write about my failed attempt.
+But but but there is one more little-known framework there.
 Something called DiffSharp.
 DiffSharp is a tensor library with advanced support for differentiable programming.

 Guess what, I did manage to make it work with FSBolero.
 Yes, differentiation working in a browser.
-Here is the project, if you like to give it a try.
+Here is the project, if you'd like to give it a try.
 Below is a code snippet.

 type Model = { currentTensor: Tensor }